 Until the end of the studies:

-- Knowledge of a foreign language in a language at least at level B1
+- Knowledge of a foreign language at least at level B1

-Language skills of a similar nature in other languages may also be recognised on request.
+Language skills of a comparable level in other languages (not included in the CEFR) may also be recognised on request.
 Students whose native language is not German or English may also choose German or English as a foreign language.
-In these cases, level C1 must be proven in all sub-areas.
+In these cases, level C1 or higher must be proven.

 The Language Centre (Sprachenzentrum) offers around 140 language courses per semester in 16 modern and ancient (foreign) languages.
 It supports you in acquiring and deepening your language skills.